On Global Rates for Regularization Methods based on Secant Derivative Approximations: Introduction

 which gives the r.h.s of \eqref{weightednormcomparison}.
 Now for the other side, applying the found inequality with $\widehat{T} = T[W^p]$ and the $\|.\|_{W^{-1}}$ norm, we have

 Now rearranging the last inequality yields the second part of \eqref{weightednormcomparison}. \end{proof}

 We now detail the outline of our paper.
 Section~\ref{presentation} describes our algorithmic framework and discusses the condition imposed on the inexact $p$th-order tensor.
 This condition enables various adaptive regularization algorithms, which will be described later in the paper.
 Section~\ref{analysis} analyses our algorithm and carefully treats the negative curvature in order to extend the analysis performed in \cite{GraJerToin24}.
 This will enable us to remove any conditions on the quasi-Newton approximations.
 Section~\ref{Propupdates} details the different algorithmic variants covered by our analysis.
-Specifically, we present a lazy variant for high-order tensors, a finite difference variant with an explicit step size and the incorporation of High-Order Secant Updates \cite{Welzel2024}.
-Section~\ref{conclu-s} presents some conclusions and outlines future research directions.
+Specifically, we present a lazy variant for high-order tensors, a finite difference variant with an explicit step size and the incorporation of High-Order Secant Updates \cite{Welzel2024}. {Illustrative numerical experiments are developed in Section~\ref{numeric-s} for the third-order case for both the deterministic and noisy cases. } Section~\ref{conclu-s} presents some conclusions and outlines future research directions.